+Why do we have a seeding system?
 The reason for the seeding system is to eliminate, as far as is possible, the chances of a faster driver being held up by a slower driver on a competitive stage.
-How does it do this?

-The mathematical process by which the seeding co-efficient, also known as the “Driver Performance Index” (DPI), is calculated is a complex one.
+Simple in principle, but how is the co-efficient calculated?
+The mathematical process by which the seeding co-efficient is calculated, also known as the “Driver Performance Index” (DPI), is a complex one.